abiodun603/next-js-template/README.md

       build
 6. Add prepare to our scripts in pakage.json prepare is a special script  that runs wheneven we run yarn install or npm install
+7: Add a linter to our commit messages, so make sure that our commit messages between members of our team  are consistent.
+  @commitlint/cli is what is going to enforce the commit
+  @commitlint/config-conventational  is the preconfigured setting, standard that developers use